-The President of the Republic’s personal envoy for Latin America and the Caribbean, Mr Jean-Pierre Bel, made a visit to Guatemala from 6 to 8 April 2016, during which he was received by the President of the Republic and the Minister of Foreign Affairs, Mr Carlos Raúl Morales.
-He also met with the Head of the International Commission against Impunity in Guatemala (CICIG), Ivan Velásquez.
+The President of the Republic’s personal envoy for Latin America and the Caribbean, Mr Jean-Pierre Bel, made a visit to Guatemala from 6 to 8 April 2016, during which he was received by the President and the Minister of Foreign Affairs, Mr Carlos Raúl Morales.
+In March 2020, a delegation from the France-Latin America interparliamentary friendship group travelled to Guatemala.